CombatCovid/website-ux-design/content/docs/publish/how-to.md

 ## 3. Upload your repository
 - If you don't know how to do it we can help you.
 - Upload your repository to CombatCovid org, alternatively upload it in your private repo and let us know so that we can fork it and put it in list.

-## Translating content
-If you want to translate the content in the `docs` folder for instance to Russian or French, a simple way to do it is to first open the new folder inside `docs` for instance `docs/FR`, and put the texts in google translate, to then refine and correct the translation.

-## Advanced steps that we can help with
-- Create automatically EPUBs, and PDFs from markdown files.